julianjupiter/julianjupiter.github.io/_posts/2020-09-13-restful-web-service-api-with-spring-boot-and-spring-mvc.markdown

     basename: i18n/messages
 ```

-Since `messages.basename` value is `i18n/messages`, let's also create folder `i18n` folder inside `src/main/resources` and a file `messages.properties`.
+Since `messages.basename` value is `i18n/messages`, let's also create folder `i18n` folder inside `src/main/resources` and a file `messages.properties` inside it.
 This file will contain the messages needed in our error response.
-Copy and paste the following to `messages.properties`.
+Copy and paste the following text to `messages.properties`.

 ```properties
 product.not.found = Product with ID {0} was not found.